Marvel vs. Capcom

 I tested this feature out this past weekend, playing the game with friends who have little to know experience with fighting games and it really did work.
 They were able to use the one-button specials to button mash, make crazy things happen on screen, and have fun.

-Despite the iffy matchmaking and lack of tutorials, the simplified controls and high-quality games has me able to recommend this collection to both enthusiasts and casual fans alike!
+Despite the lack of tutorials, the simplified controls and high-quality games has me able to recommend this collection to both enthusiasts and casual fans alike!

 miscellaneous points